canonical/kafka-k8s-operator/docs/explanation/cryptography.md

 Authentication to Apache ZooKeeper is based on Simple Authentication and Security Layer (SASL) using digested MD5 hashes of username and password, and implemented both for client-server (with Apache Kafka) and server-server communication.
 Username and passwords are exchanged using peer relations among Apache ZooKeeper units and using normal relations between Apache Kafka and Apache ZooKeeper.
-Juju secrets are used for exchanging credentials starting from revision 168 of Apache Kafka and revision 130 of Apache ZooKeeper.
+Juju secrets are used for exchanging credentials.

 Usernames and passwords for different users are stored in Apache ZooKeeper servers in a [JAAS](https://docs.oracle.com/en/java/javase/11/security/java-authentication-and-authorization-service-jaas-reference-guide.html) configuration file in plain text format.
 Permissions on the file are restricted to the root user only.

-### Apache Kafka Inter-broker authentication
+### Apache Kafka interbroker authentication

 Authentication among brokers is based on the SCRAM-SHA-512 protocol.
-Usernames and passwords are exchanged via peer relations, using Juju secrets from revision 168 of Charmed Apache Kafka.
+Usernames and passwords are exchanged via peer relations, using Juju secrets.

 The Apache Kafka username and password, used by brokers to authenticate each other, are stored both in an Apache ZooKeeper znode and in a JAAS configuration file on the Apache Kafka server in plain text format.

-The file needs to be readable and writable by root (as it is created by the charm) and readable by the `snap_daemon` user running the Charmed Apache Kafka server snap commands.

 ### Client authentication to Apache Kafka